kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/jest@g5itUjgRXd9vs9ujHezFl.md

 # Jest

-Jest is a popular JavaScript testing tool from Facebook.
-It's made for easy unit testing (testing small code parts).
-Jest has features like auto mocking, code coverage reports, and snapshot testing.
-It works with React, Angular, and Vue.
-Jest has its own tools for writing and running tests fast.
-It can run tests at the same time and watches for changes, making it a top choice for JavaScript developers.
+Jest is Facebook's JavaScript testing framework for unit testing with auto mocking, code coverage, and snapshot testing.
+Works with React, Angular, Vue.
+Features parallel test execution, watch mode, and built-in assertion library.
+Top choice for JavaScript developers.

 Visit the following resources to learn more: